 He says, "I was able to learn the basics of infection control, taking radiographs, x-ray fills, and making impressions -- all things you would do every day on the job as a dental assistant.”

-The Dental Assisting & Radiology course has is designed to help students begin successful careers as dental assistants while they simultaneously complete the training they need to become hygienists.
+The Dental Assisting & Radiology course is designed to help students begin successful careers as dental assistants while they simultaneously complete the training they need to become hygienists.
 Saturday class times, and a hybrid option, which combines online learning and face-to-face lab practice, allows students like Jong to complete the course with some flexibility.

 “HCC gives a fair chance to anybody who wants to succeed," he noted.